The following frequently asked questions will provide you with information to help you with your workers’ compensation insurance requirements.

 Working directors obtain insurance via the following process:

-Contact an approved insurer if you would like to seek workers’ compensation cover for ‘working directors’.
+Contact a licensed insurer if you would like to seek workers compensation cover for ‘working directors’.

 Can the insurer dispute whether a person is a working director of the company?